NIKJOJO/Modeling-Sales-Data-Power-BI/README.md

 ## Conclusion

-In conclusion, this **Modeling Data** report showcases the effective utilization of Power BI and Power Query to clean, transform, and visualize sales data, enabling us to answer key business questions and gain valuable insights.
+In conclusion, this **Super Store** report showcases the effective utilization of Power BI and Power Query to clean, transform, and visualize sales data, enabling us to answer key business questions and gain valuable insights.
 The visualizations and interactive features provided a comprehensive view of sales trends, customer behavior, and profitability, empowering stakeholders to make data-driven decisions, optimize strategies, and drive business growth.